Policy Statement: Billing Health First Colorado Members for Services

 These federal and state regulations are designed to protect Health First Colorado members who, by definition, are low income and/or disabled, from paying for services that are provided by Health First Colorado.
 Providers are responsible for determining if a patient has Health First Colorado coverage before services are rendered.

 Payment may be collected from or billed to a Health First Colorado member only if the service rendered is not covered by Health First Colorado.
 In this situation, the Department strongly recommends that providers obtain a statement signed by the Health First Colorado member acknowledging that the specific service is not a Health First Colorado-covered benefit and agreeing to pay.
-Questions regarding whether or not a service is covered by Health First Colorado may be referred to Hewlett Packard Enterprises Provider Services at
+Questions regarding whether or not a service is covered by Health First Colorado may be referred to the Provider Services Call Center (1-844-235-2387)

 Please note that providers should not send overdue Health First Colorado member accounts to collection agencies, unless the billing is for a non-covered service and the member has reneged on a written payment agreement.